 People seek to remove tattoos for multiple reasons, but one common motivation is that they opted for an inexpensive tattoo because that’s what they could afford.
-Tattoo quality plays the biggest role in many of our clients’ decision to seek tattoo removal, although the subject matter is another contributing factor.
+Tattoo quality plays the biggest role in many of our clients’ decisions to seek tattoo removal, although the subject matter is another contributing factor.

 “Most clients tell us that if they’d had the option to get a better tattoo, they would have.
 They just didn’t have the means or resources available to do so,” says one of our founders Carmen Brodie.

-How much does a tattoo cost?
 A tattoo’s cost depends on the size, complexity of the design, and demand for the artist who is creating it.
-Pricing for tattoos can vary widely, but $150 to $450 is a typical range.
-(Very large tattoos can cost quite a bit more.)
-Because a tattoo is a long-term investment, look for an artist whose work you will appreciate for years to come.
+Pricing for tattoos can vary widely, but $150 to $450 is a typical range for more moderate sizes.
+Larger tattoos, such as full back pieces, can cost a lot more.
+Because a tattoo is a long-term investment, look for an artist that produces high quality work that can withstand time — and of course, artwork that you actually enjoy looking at.

 After all, you’ll be seeing it on a daily basis and it will be projecting a particular image of you to the rest of the world.
-For health and safety reasons, too, you don’t want to take the least expensive route when it comes to tattoos.
+For health and safety reasons, you also don’t want to take the least expensive route when it comes to tattoos.

 The cost of a tattoo varies widely, depending on a number of factors.
-An individual artist typically won’t give you an exact price until you’ve worked out all the details for your design.
+An artist typically won’t give you an exact price until you’ve worked out all the details of your design.
 However, you can gain a rough estimate of tattoo cost based on the artist’s rates, design size, and complexity.

 If you’re getting a large tattoo like a full sleeve tattoo cover up or back piece, half- and full-day rates may apply to you.
 The artist will most likely book a full-sleeve tattoo as a two- to three-day project with a touch-up session after you’ve healed.